espena/broadcast-clock/README.md

 The enclosure is an 25x25 cm [IKEA "Sannahed"](https://www.ikea.com/us/en/p/sannahed-frame-black-60459118/) photo frame, which is deep enough to contain the circuitry.
 I replaced the provided plexi glass with a dark acrylic glass plate.

+There are no traditional buttons to control the clock.
+Instead, it has a built-in web configurator.
 When powered on, the clock will expose an administration wifi network for 30 seconds.
-Connecting to the network from a smart phone, tablet or PC will bring up the clock's control panel.
+Connecting to the network brings up the clock's control panel.

 The display brightness auto-adjusts to ambient light conditions (can be overridden in the control panel).